About

 Statement

-My practice is informed by Ritual, both as a making process and as a topic of exploration.
-I’ve always been drawn to the miscellaneous objects labeled for ritual use in ancient archaeology, I like to imagine their use.
-I picture Ritual in its most intense form– a Ceremony, the way my ancestors did them in the Yellow River Valley.
-I’m drawn to the Performance of Ceremony and how rules seem to bend and distort within its contexts.
+My practice is informed by Ritual, both as a making process and as a theme of exploration.
+I’ve always found myself lingering in the archaeology sections of museums, especially around the ambiguous objects labeled under ‘ritual.’
+I like to imagine their use.
+I picture Ritual in its most intense form— a Ceremony, a Performance in which rules of the mundane bend and distort into new ones.

-Within Ritual, objects no longer focus solely on their functionality: A spear used in warfare becomes a companion in dance; its bronze tip– casted in bronze for durability and efficiency– is replaced by jade, handcarved and sharpened to perfection; its handle, once rough and weathered by combat, now bejeweled in a mosaic of precious stones; yet the spear remains deadlier than ever, fully functional in all its luxury.
-It still performs war, this beauty of a spear.
-It still twirls in the hands of its wielder as it would on the battlefield, it cuts through thick plumes of sandalwood smoke as it would cut through flesh.
-Except in Ritual, no blood is spilled in vain.
+Within Ritual, objects are no longer confined solely within their functionalities: A spear used in warfare becomes a companion in dance; Its sharp end— once casted in bronze for durability — now a jade stone, carved and polished to perfection; Its shaft, weathered down by combat, now bejeweled in a mosaic of precious stones; Yet the spear remains deadlier than ever, in all its beauty and luxury.
+It performs war like a memory.
+It twirls in the hands of its wielder as it would on a battlefield, it cuts through thick plumes of sandalwood smoke as it would cut through flesh.
+In Ritual, no blood is spilled in vain.